Laf111/CEMU-Batch-Framework/README.md

 # CEMU's Batch FrameWork

-BatchFw is a free framework for the CEMU emulator (WII-U) based on batch, powershell and vbs scripts.
+BatchFw is a free framework for the CEMU emulator (WII-U) based on batch, powershell, vbs scripts and 3rd party tools.
 All versions of CEMU released from the 1.11.0 are supported (1.11.0 introduced the new saves format).